 - Stop greasing if you note back pressure that is not normal.

-- Check to see that the exhaust ports on a machine are free from debris, including hard crust.
+- Check to see that the joints on a machine are free from debris, including hard crust.

 - Slowly pump the lubricant into a machine’s bearings for several seconds.
 Do not use a quick-lever action.
 Doing so can lead to damaged seals.
 In addition, this type of action prevents proper distribution of the grease throughout a bearing.